 Fishing line is available in a variety of weights.
-Most anglers use monofilament nylon fishing line.
-A good line weight to start with is 6 to 12-pound test.
+However, when it comes to fishing tackle for beginners, most choose monofilament nylon fishing line…and keep it a staple in their freshwater tackle kits throughout their angling days.
+A good line weight to start with is 6- to 12-pound test line.
 "Pound test" refers to the strength of the line.
 It's the amount of weight required to break the line.
 For example, a 10-pound test line is stronger than a 4-pound test line.

 The trick is to match the pound test fishing line to the size of your rod and reel, the kind of bait or lure you're using, and the species of fish you want to catch.
 And that is the key to good fishing.

 In fly fishing, fly line is a somewhat short length of line made of a plastic coating on a core that is often tapered to make fly casting easier.
 Backing line is a much longer length of monofilament line with one end attached to the end of the reel spool and the other end tied to the fly line.
 When you're playing a fish and you run out of fly line, the backing line comes into play.
 Go to the Fly Fishing Gear section for more information on fly line.

 Environmental Alert: To protect wildlife and the environment, always take any discarded line with you when you leave.
 Discarded line can snag and harm wildlife and kill fish, turtles, frogs, birds and small mammals.

 A leader is a length of fishing line (or wire) tied between the end of the fly line and the lure or hook.
 Leaders provide extra strength or abrasion resistance from the mouth, teeth, scales, gill covers and tails of fish.
 However, keep in mind that outside of fly fishing, it’s generally easier for a fish to snap a single strand of line attached to the hook than it is to snap a line with a leader.